gbmhunter/blog/content/electronics/communication-protocols/i2c-communication-protocol/index.md

 ### High-Speed

-The high-speed mode allows for communcation rates of up to 3.4Mbps, which makes it the fastest I2C mode available.
-It is an **officially supported** mode of operation, however, not many I2C devices support this mode of operation (the competing [SPI communcation protocol](/electronics/communication-protocols/spi-communication-protocol/) seems to be the preferred way of doing things at >1Mbps).
-One of the key differences between normal I2C communcations and high-speed mode is the **current sourcing** capabilities of the master device.
+The high-speed mode allows for communication rates of up to 3.4Mbps, which makes it the fastest I2C mode available.
+It is an **officially supported** mode of operation, however, not many I2C devices support this mode of operation (the competing {{% link text="SPI communication protocol" src="/electronics/communication-protocols/spi-communication-protocol" %}}) seems to be the preferred way of doing things at >1Mbps).
+One of the key differences between normal I2C communications and high-speed mode is the **current sourcing** capabilities of the master device.
 This allows the master to inject current onto the I2C lines to pull-them high faster than what pull-up resistors on their own would allow.

 Also, the clock signal has a high to low ratio of 1:2, which is different the the ratio of 1:1 for all other modes.